anjalisilva/gateCounts/README.md

     entire duration for which visitor count data is provided by user.

-3.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts.
+3.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts for one institute.
 Both count and log-transformed count plots are provided to help visualize trends.

-4.  ***gateCountsVisWeekly*** for creating plots showing visitor counts by week.
+4.  ***gateCountsVisWeekly*** for creating plots showing visitor counts by week for one institute.
 Both count and log-transformed count plots are provided to help visualize trends.

-5.  ***gateCountsVisMonthly*** for creating plots showing visitor counts by month.
+5.  ***gateCountsVisMonthly*** for creating plots showing visitor counts by month for one institute.
 Both count and log-transformed count plots are provided to help visualize trends.

 6.  ***runGateCount*** starts the Shiny app for this R package.
 Under construction.

 7.  ***gateCountsVisMultiple*** for creating plots comparing visitor counts from multiple institutes.
-Under construction.

 An overview of the package is illustrated below: